-St. Laserian’s Cathedral replaced the 7th century monastery.
+St Laserian’s Cathedral replaced the 7th century monastery.
 The cathedral embraces a fascinating and often violent history of Viking raids, murder and religious turbulence.
-Its thirteenth century nave and chancel and its fifteenth century tower and Lady Chapel remain largely unchanged.
-Also to be seen are the unique four-bay sedilia, the twelfth and thirteenth century fonts and the splendid Catherine O’Brien East Window.
-Nearby is the very ancient 7th century Cross of Saint Laserian and his holy well, which continues to be venerated and attracts offerings some 14th centuries after his death.
+Its 13th century nave and chancel, and its 15th century tower and Lady Chapel remain largely unchanged.
+Also to be seen are the four bay sedilia, the 12th and 13th century fonts and the Catherine O’Brien East Window.
+Nearby is the 7th century Cross of Saint Laserian and his holy well, which continues to be venerated and attracts offerings some 14th centuries after his death.

-Today, St. Laserian’s remains an unspoilt and mystical place.
-It is open to the public daily from 1st May to 30th September from 10.00am to 4.00pm.
-There is no admission charge -but voluntary contributions towards the upkeep of the Cathedral are very much appreciated.
+Today, St Laserian’s Cathedral remains an unspoilt and mystical place.
+It is open to the public daily from May to the end of September.
+There is no admission charge but voluntary contributions towards the upkeep of the Cathedral are very much appreciated.

 Discover more about Carlow’s early Christian past.
 Drive St Laserian’s Trail, part of County Carlow’s Trail of the Saints.